By Xiao Jian, senior strategy director of Alibaba Cloud Research Center

 The development of 5G terminals has never been done independently, as it requires close cooperation with chip manufacturers and network vendors, and frequent testing and joint debugging in the actual network.
 The recent rise of geo-political tensions and sanctions have impacted the scientific and technological advances of 5G terminals.

 At present, only several mobile phone manufacturers have listed several 5G mobile phones around the world.
-With the exception of Huawei (Note: Huawei Hisilicon chips are not for sale), existing available mobile phones using Qualcomm X50 chips are provided by Samsung, OPPO, VIVO, Xiaomi, Lenovo and ZTE.
+Existing available mobile phones using Qualcomm X50 chips are provided by Samsung, OPPO, VIVO, and Lenovo.
 By the end of 2019, MediaTek's dual-mode chip has also officially come onto the market.
 Apple's iPhone11 was designed in the first half of 2019, and it did not use 5G chips because the technology of 5G chips was still immature.
 Apple's iPhone12 released in 2020 is officially equipped with Qualcomm X55 5G Chip.

 China has put 4G into commercial use about 2 years later than the USA, Japan, and South Korea.
 However, in terms of 5G, China has adopted it at almost the same period with the world's earliest nations to achieve commercial 5G, excluding the USA and South Korea.